cs50nestm/cs50labs/operators/README.md

 Though it may not be obvious at first, this operator can be very useful in programming.
 It can tell you if a value is divisible by a number, and as we'll see later can be used as a wrap around operator, where numbers wrap around back to zero after reaching a certain value.

-Modulo can only be used with ints.
+Modulo can only be used with `int`s.

 {% next %}